Flait/skillcheck-endpoint/README.md

 Tested on windows

+To run the project under http://localhost/
+1. composer install
-docker-compose up --build to bring the project up
+2. docker-compose up --build

-STAN: vendor/bin/phpstan analyse -l max src
+check makefile for more commands